yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 Build the map-reduce summarization path for long meetings.
 Automate the trigger on a watched folder (Local File Trigger) so the flow runs with zero clicks.
 Association: send the statutes to review, then file with the prefecture; start a prototype of the web app.

+# 2026-08-01 — Self-hosted n8n stack on Windows, driven by Claude Code (MCP)

+## What I did

+Rebuilt a self-hosted n8n automation stack from scratch — this time not on the MacBook but on a Windows 11 laptop (i7-13700H, 32 GB RAM), so I had to redo the whole environment.
+Got it running end to end, versioned, and pushed to GitHub.

+Enabled WSL2 + Ubuntu, installed Docker Desktop with WSL integration.
+All the Linux work lives inside WSL; nothing touches Windows directly.
+Deployed n8n + PostgreSQL via docker-compose, with persistent volumes, secrets isolated in a .env, and a saved N8N_ENCRYPTION_KEY.
+Turned on n8n's native instance-level MCP server and generated an access token.
+Installed Claude Code, fixed its PATH, and connected it to n8n over MCP.
+Once connected it exposes 34 n8n tools (search nodes, build, validate, run).
+Built and ran a first throwaway workflow (Manual Trigger → Set) entirely through a Claude Code prompt, to prove the chain works: I describe → Claude builds in n8n → I check.
+Set up Git, wrote an export script that dumps each workflow to JSON, and pushed the whole stack to a new private repo automatisation.

+## What I decided (and why)

+Quality over speed, even on a borrowed machine.
+I could have run n8n with a one-line npm install and SQLite.
+I chose Docker + PostgreSQL instead: SQLite buckles on concurrent executions and large automations, and I want a foundation that scales to real YH Labs work, not a throwaway.
+The extra setup cost buys robustness I'll need later.
+Isolate everything in WSL/Docker, nothing in Windows itself.
+It keeps my father's machine clean and the whole thing fully reversible (unregister the distro, uninstall Docker, done).
+It also means no Python or other runtime to install on the host — n8n's code runs inside the container.
+Docker's whole point is that the execution environment is self-contained.
+Native MCP + Claude Code over the visual canvas.
+I'd rather describe automations in natural language and version them as code than drag nodes around.
+It fits my GitHub/Python habits and makes the work reproducible.
+Treat automations as code.
+The workflow JSON lives in Git, not just in n8n's database — so I get history, diffs, rollback, and can rebuild the whole instance from the repo.
+That's the difference between a fragile black box and a maintainable asset.
+Security as a habit, not an afterthought.
+Secrets (.env, encryption key, tokens) never touch Git; I verified it with git check-ignore before pushing, since a push is irreversible.
+Honest caveat: I did leave an n8n token visible in a screenshot and chose not to regenerate it — the risk is near-zero on a local-only instance, but it's exactly the kind of corner I should stop cutting before I handle client credentials.

+## What's next

+Choose and build the first real automation.
+This is the actual point of the stack.
+Two candidates: YH Labs prospection (collect → qualify → sequenced follow-ups) or association management (memberships, communications).
+The test workflow gets deleted once a real one exists.
+Make ./scripts/export.sh a reflex after every build session, so nothing lives only in n8n's database.
+Open question I'm holding: whether to keep this Windows stack separate from the Mac meeting-minutes pipeline, or eventually consolidate them.
+Longer term: this runs on my father's machine — move it to my own machine or a small dedicated server when the project justifies it.